yuvalmGS/gigaspaces-wiki-jekyll/xap97net/fifo-grouping.markdown

 }
 {code}

-Constructing the polling container that uses the {{FlightReservationEventListener}} class as the event listener, and starting it.
+Constructing the polling container that uses the `FlightReservationEventListener` class as the event listener, and starting it.
 {code:java}
 ISpaceProxy spaceProxy = // either create the SpaceProxy or obtain a reference to it IEventListenerContainer<FlightReservation> eventListenerContainer = EventListenerContainerFactory.CreateContainer<FlightReservation>(spaceProxy, new FlightReservationEventListener());